QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation.md

 R_t \in \bar R  = [\underline R, \overline R],  \quad t \geq 0.
 $$

-Maximizing steady state seigniorage  {eq}`eq:SSsigng` with respect to $\bar R$, we find that the ßmaximizing rate of return on currency is
+Maximizing steady state seigniorage  {eq}`eq:SSsigng` with respect to $\bar R$, we find that the maximizing rate of return on currency is

 $$
 \bar R_{\rm max} = \sqrt{\frac{\gamma_2}{\gamma_1}}